+Recent design revisions include a smarter front grille and updated bumper styling.
 Get inside and you might think a Prius was fractionally larger at the back - but there's not much in it.
 Otherwise, the IONIQ seems to have the advantage.
 The Hyundai also feels of higher quality inside, not only compared to a rival Prius but also in comparison to a Nissan LEAF.
-A dash highlight is the 8.0-inch colour touchscreen fitted to top models, which includes Tom Tom navigation.
+A dash highlight is a now-larger 10.25-inch colour touchscreen, which includes Tom Tom navigation.

 Market and Model

-If you'd prefer the Plug-in version, think in terms of prices in the region of around £23,500 after a bit of dealer negotiation and subtraction of the £2,500 government Plug-in Car Grant.
-The value of that grant rises to £4,500 for full-battery-powered models like the IONIQ Electric, which means that prices for that variant can begin from just under £25,000, once the Chancellor's contribution has been subtracted.
+If you'd prefer the Plug-in version, think in terms of prices in the region of around £28,500.
+That's also the kind of money you'll pay for the full-Electric version, following subtraction of the government's £3,500 grant towards purchase.
 That sum would buy you 'Premium' trim, with another £1,800 necessary to get the top-spec 'Premium SE' model.

 Cost of Ownership

 You buy a car like this expecting exemplary running cost figures and, by and large, this IONIQ doesn't disappoint.
-The parallel hybrid version that most will want manages 83.1mpg on the combined cycle and 79g/km of CO2.
+The parallel hybrid version that most will want manages 78.5mpg on the WLTP combined cycle and 84g/km of CO2 (NEDC).
 That's not quite as good as a Prius, but it's not far off and, of course, an IONIQ is quite a bit cheaper to buy.
 Of course, there'll be few CO2 issues if you opt for one of the other two IONIQ powertrains.
 The Plug-in Hybrid variant puts out just 26g/km of CO2 and is supposed to be able to return a combined cycle reading of 130mpg - those figures based on NEDC calculations assuming that owners will be making full use of the 39-mile driving range potential provided by this variant's 8.9 kWh battery.
 That's significantly further than you can go in other rival Plug-in models.
 A pricier Prius Plug-in, for example, offers a rated 30-mile range.
 Charging an IONIQ Plug-in Hybrid takes 2hours 15mins using a 3.3 kW AC charger.
 What else do you need to know?
-The 174 mile range of the full-Electric version?
+The upgraded 182 mile WLTP-rated range of the full-Electric version?
 That's impressive.